velvia/links/README.md

 * [Scala Notebook](http://technically.us/sketchbook/Sketching+with+Scala+Notebook.html) - IPython for Scala.
 Including D3 Plots.
 Would be pretty kickass integrated with Spark.

 * [product-collections](https://github.com/marklister/product-collections) - useful library for working with collections of tuples

-* [ScalaXY](https://github.com/ochafik/Scalaxy) - collection of macros for performant for loops, extension methods etc

-* [Unboxing, Runtime Specialization](http://pchiusano.blogspot.com/2013/07/runtime-specialization-unboxing-and.html?utm_source=twitterfeed&utm_medium=twitter&m=1) - a cool post on how to do really fast aggregations using unboxed integers

 ### Build, Tooling